Crazy Horses

-"Crazy Horses" is a 1972 hit single by The Osmonds, the title track from the album of the same name.
-The song, the only hit record from the Osmonds to feature Jay Osmond as lead vocalist, reached number 14 on the US Billboard Hot 100 and number 2 in the UK Singles Chart.
-The song has since been covered by numerous other performers.
+"Crazy Horses" is a song by the Osmonds, the title track from the album of the same name.
+It was released as the album's second single and reached number 14 on the US Billboard Hot 100 and number 2 on the UK Singles Chart.
+The song is the only hit record from the Osmonds to feature Jay Osmond as lead vocalist.
+It has since been covered by numerous other performers.

 Recording and content

 Singer Merrill Osmond said of the song, "Before that, my brothers and I had been what's now called a boy band: all our songs were chosen for us by the record company.
 But now, having been successful, we wanted to freak out and make our own music.
 We were rehearsing in a basement one day when Wayne started playing this heavy rock riff.
 I came up with a melody and Alan got the chords.
 Within an hour, we had the song.
 I had always been the lead singer, but I sang Crazy Horses with Jay.
 The line "What a show, there they go, smoking up the sky" had to be sung higher, so I did that and Jay did the verses because his voice was growlier, and this track was heavier than anything we’d ever done."
 Merrill Osmond also added that the record company initially was skeptical the song would be successful but relented when it performed well in the charts (particularly in the United Kingdom, where the song proved to be a breakthrough for the quintet, as well as much of the rest of Europe).
+"Crazy Horses" also helped open up the band to a male audience that had largely ignored the group until then; Alan once recalled touring to promote the song and, instead of being greeted by screaming girls hoping to hear Donny's teen idol songs, found themselves in front of a raucous crowd of boys and young men, prompting Alan to turn to the rest of the band and tell them, "Cut 'Puppy Love!'"